lgbt-foundation/whitepaper/whitepaper.md

 > **We will establish the LGBT Foundation to issue and govern the LGBT Token, based on Ethereum and the ERC20 Standard.**

-LGBT Token is a cryptographic asset issued by the LGBT Foundation, as an ERC-20 compliant token running on the public Ethereum platform<sup>token-2</sup>.
+The LGBT Token is a cryptographic asset issued by the LGBT Foundation, as an ERC-20 compliant token running on the public Ethereum platform<sup>token-2</sup>.

 By tokenizing the Pink Dollar, the LGBT Foundation will support three principal goals: